AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 ### Obtain a file's metadata {#obtaining-a-file-s-metadata}

-You can obtain a file's metadata by viewing its metadata using a video editing tool, or using an application designed for obtaining metadata.
+You can obtain a file's metadata by viewing its metadata using an editing tool for videos, or using an application designed for obtaining metadata.
 Following are instructions for using MediaInfo, a third-party application, to obtain a video file's metadata:

 1. Go to [MediaInfo Download](https://mediaarea.net/en/MediaInfo/Download).
 1. Select and download the installer for the GUI version, and follow the installation instructions.